phong-lt/LiGT_VQA/README.md

-# Layout-infused Generative Transformer for Visual Question Answering on Vietnamese Receipts
+# LiGT: Layout-infused Generative Transformer for Visual Question Answering on Vietnamese Receipts

 This repository includes the ReceiptVQA dataset and the Pytorch implementation of the LiGT method and other evaluated baselines.
 For more details, please check out our paper or [preprint](https://arxiv.org/abs/2502.19202).